mgbpm/CATT/README.md

 The file header is the first (0) row following the list of rows to skip `skip_rows`.
 The format of the file is tab-delimited (`tab`).

+The `template` value is used with the --template command line option to generate a textual description of each row in the file.
+The template uses Genshi's NewTextTemplate module (see https://genshi.readthedocs.io/en/latest/text-templates/).
+Each column value is available to the template as dict.column_name, or if the column name has spaces use dict['column name'].

 ```
 --- # ClinVar Submission Summary
 - name: clinvar-submission-summary